MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Core Engine
 ~~~~~~~~~~~

-- [Multi] - Increased the limitation on the maximum number of threads from 63 to 255 when multi-sandbox capability is enabled.
+- [Multi] - Increased the limitation on the maximum number of threads from 63 to 127 when Multi-Sandbox capability is enabled.

 .. _changelog-8.3.0: